-4. Create Your Realtor Ad at the Ad Level
+4. Create Your Real Estate Agent Ad at the Ad Level

 The Ad Level is the place where you design your real estate Facebook ads with all of the creative details like images, videos, and ad copy.
 This is the actual finished product of your real estate Facebook ad that your audience will see.
 It is important to combine good visual aids and strong copy to attract buyers and sellers.
 First, pick your format, then add media, and finally, add copy.

 An ad format is the layout of your ad.
 The way it is displayed helps you meet your goals and share information with your target audience.
 Depending on your chosen objectives, Facebook will display ad formats that are most effective in marketing to your audience.

 These are the types of ad formats to pick from for your Facebook real estate ads:

 - Carousel – The carousel format includes up to six pictures displayed in a horizontal scroll so the buyer or seller can flip through several images with different messages.
 This is ideal for a showcase of multiple listings.